-SECTION II: POLICIES ON THE REQUIREMENTS FOR THE MD DEGREE
+SECTION II: REQUIREMENTS FOR THE MD DEGREE

 All students must possess the intellectual, physical and emotional capabilities necessary to undertake the full curriculum and to achieve the levels of competence required by the medical school.
-A detailed description of the Technical Standards for Medical School Admissions, Continuation and Graduation is provided in Appendix A of this handbook and Policy No. 10-05.
+A detailed description of the Technical Standards for Medical School Admissions, Continuation and Graduation is provided in Appendix A of this Student Handbook and Policy No. 10-05.